PedrobyJoao/pedrobyjoao.github.io/content/books/the_symposium.md

 these gatherings were exclusively for upper-class men, and homosexuality was not only acceptable but often encouraged among men of this social class.
 Most of the symposium's participants were involved in romantic relationships with other men - for instance, Socrates and Alcibiades, and Agathon and Pausanias (his lover).
-However, I should note that I'm not a philosopher or an expert in Athenian history, having just read this book, so the exact details of these relationships might need verification.

 I won't talk about all the eulogies but just about the ones that most attracted me.